weavolutionmage/drachenwald/offices/seneschal/lawproposal4_v1.md

 **5.03.4** ~~5.03.3~~ No person may hold more than one Kingdom level office concurrently.

 **5.03.5** ~~5.03.4~~ All Great Officers will submit to the Crown and the Kingdom Seneschal a copy of any official reports forwarded to their corresponding Society Officer.
-If a Great Officer does not submit reports to their corresponding Society Officer at least once a quarter, then, as a minimum will submit a ~~quarterly~~ written report to the Crown two weeks prior to Coronation and Crown **Tournament.** ~~Tourney ~~.
+If a Great Officer does not submit reports to their corresponding Society Officer at least once a quarter, then, as a minimum will submit a ~~quarterly~~ written report to the Crown two weeks prior to Coronation and Crown **Tournament.** ~~Tourney.~~

 **5.03.6** ~~5.03.5~~ All officers shall maintain files for their office, open to review by the Crown at any time, and to be turned over to their successor within thirty days of leaving office.